22 Proven Tips for Getting Featured on the App Store

+Getting featured on the App Store homepage is like bagging a beachfront property, complete with a bathroom for every bedroom and electric gates.
+It’s gold star real estate, and getting featured on the App Store is the dream of most app teams.
+Unfortunately, much like SEO, there is no guarantee that if you do the work, you’ll get featured in the App Store.
+However, much like SEO, the potential rewards are great enough that it’s worth spending time putting together a compelling proposition.
 After all, it stands to reason that a great big splashy graphic promoting your app as Today’s Pick will get you more impressions and downloads.
 But there’s also a halo effect.
-More downloads will mean that you rank better for the keywords you’ve optimising for, so while you won’t be featured permanently somewhere so prominent, there will be a positive longtail effect on your downloads.
+More downloads will mean that you rank better for the keywords you’ve optimising for, so while you won’t be getting featured on the App Store permanently somewhere so prominent, there will be a positive longtail effect on your downloads.
+Sounds good, right?
+Clear your diary, and let’s get to it.

 #1 Submit your app